 Photo credit: press photo as seen on NME

-By Emma Murphy
+By Emma Murphy and Mike O’Brien

 Coming up to the release of her new album Good at Falling, we got a chance to talk to Amber Bain (or as you may know her, The Japanese House).
-Her eclectic dream-pop style had made her a fast favourite of Michael and I. We watched her play back in November on the Thekla in Bristol, and as singles began to roll out in preparation for the album, we were overjoyed to find that they were just as emotionally charged as her live performance.
+Her eclectic dream-pop style had made her a fast favourite of ours.
+We watched her play back in November on the Thekla in Bristol, and as singles began to roll out in preparation for the album, we were overjoyed to find that they were just as emotionally charged as her live performance.

 Unlike other artists of her genre and age, Bain’s work carries a unique sense of weight.
 The melancholy that seeps out of many of her songs is touching, yet also refreshing.
 One moment, her songs will have you reaching back in your mind to memories you thought long forgotten, bogged down by the overwhelming heaviness of existence.
 The next, you seem to have consigned to oblivion, dancing haphazardly to intense bass and her light drawl.
 The Japanese House as a project is seductive in its intentional androgyny, and as a queer female artist, Bain’s voice is especially important to both her fans and the developing genre niche.
 The solo-project’s title is a call back to her childhood holidays in Devon, where she visited a Japanese style cottage.
 For some time she posed as a boy, starting a summer romance with a local girl, who upon finding out her true identity, was heartbroken.

 We spoke to Bain on a sunny Wednesday morning (as sunny as can be expected in Cardiff), and her openness about discussing the topics of her work created an increasingly fascinating conversation.

 Hi Amber, How are you doing?

 Not bad, not bad, tired mostly.
 And you guys?

 Well we were both up until about 4am last night so we can definitely relate.